NEFM-TUDresden/MCRpy/README.md

 ## Example gallery

-Simple 2D match using MGCorrelations only
+Simple 2D match using Correlations only.
+`python match.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --limit_to 8 --descriptor_types Correlations`

+Do the same thing faster by reducing `limit_to` from its default `16` to `8`.
-`python match.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --data_folder results --limit_to_height 8 --limit_to_width 8 --descriptor_types MGCorrelations --descriptor_weights 1.0 --optimizer_type LBFGSB --max_iter 1000 --convergence_data_steps 50`
+`python match.py --microstructure_filename microstructures/checkerboard_ms_64x64.npy --limit_to 8 --descriptor_types Correlations`

 2D match using MGCorrelations, GramMatrices and TotalVariation